-- up to \$1.0 million to fund our share of two post-marketing studies of AMITIZA to evaluate its safety in patients with renal impairment and patients with hepatic impairment; - approximately \$18.0 million to fund development and regulatory activities for SPI-8811 and SPI-017, which we expect will enable us to complete at least the following development efforts: - a Phase II clinical trial of SPI-8811 for the prevention and treatment of NSAID-induced ulcers; - a Phase II proof-of-concept study of SPI-8811 in patients with portal hypertension; - a Phase II clinical trial of SPI-8811 in patients with cystic fibrosis; and - Phase I clinical trials of an intravenous formulation of SPI-017 for peripheral arterial and vascular disease and stroke; - up to \$12.0 million to fund the expansion of our commercialization activities in the United States and the initiation of commercialization efforts in non-U.S. markets; - up to \$1.0 million to fund regulatory efforts by Sucampo Europe and Sucampo Japan for AMITIZA and SPI-8811; - up to \$6.0 million for research and development activities for prostone compounds other than AMITIZA, SPI-8811 and SPI-017; - up to \$1.0 million to fund costs in connection with computers, software and information technology to support growth in our business; and - any balance to fund working capital, capital expenditures and other general corporate purposes, which may include the acquisition or in-license of complementary technologies, products or businesses.
+- up to \$1.0 million to fund our share of two post-marketing studies of AMITIZA to evaluate its safety in patients with renal impairment and patients with hepatic impairment; - up to \$2.0 million to fund our share of development expenses for AMITIZA for the treatment of opioid-induced bowel dysfunction, including the Phase III pivotal clinical trials we plan to initiate by the third quarter of 2007; - approximately \$18.0 million to fund development and regulatory activities for SPI-8811 and SPI-017, which we expect will enable us to complete at least the following development efforts: - a Phase II clinical trial of SPI-8811 for the prevention and treatment of NSAID-induced ulcers; - a Phase II proof-of-concept study of SPI-8811 in patients with portal hypertension; - a Phase II clinical trial of SPI-8811 in patients with cystic fibrosis; and - Phase I clinical trials of an intravenous formulation of SPI-017 for peripheral arterial and vascular disease and stroke; - up to \$12.0 million to fund the expansion of our commercialization activities in the United States and the initiation of commercialization efforts in non-U.S. markets; - up to \$3.0 million to fund additional clinical trials and regulatory efforts by Sucampo Europe and Sucampo Japan for AMITIZA and SPI-8811; - up to \$6.0 million for research and development activities for prostone compounds other than AMITIZA, SPI-8811 and SPI-017; - up to \$3.0 million to fund costs in connection with: - the move of our headquarters facility, including costs for furniture, fixtures and equipment; and - · computers, software and information technology to support growth in our business; and - any balance to fund working capital, capital expenditures and other general corporate purposes, which may include the acquisition or in-license of complementary technologies, products or businesses.